Bachelor of Music (BM)

 Prescreen Recorded Audition

 Applicants to the Popular Music program must submit video recordings to be prescreened by the faculty.
 Only video recordings are acceptable.
 The results of this prescreen will determine whether an applicant will be invited to perform a live audition.

 The prescreen video recording should best demonstrate the applicant’s performance, artistic and creative abilities.
 Videos do not need to be highly produced and should accurately represent the candidate’s abilities – avoid using studio effects such as AutoTune.

 The prescreen video recording performances may be self-accompanied, accompanied by other musician(s) or by a band (as long as the applicant is prominently featured).
 Pre-recorded accompaniment is acceptable.
 A capella vocal performances are discouraged.
 See below for emphasis specific requirements.

-Songwriters, guitarists, drummers and wind applicants see below for additional prescreen requirements:
+Songwriters, guitarists, and drummers see below for additional prescreen requirements:

 Guitar applicants must also include a one-minute verbal introduction in the prescreening video, providing answers to the following questions: